-Fukuoka is a youthful fun loving city with good shopping, live music, a major baseball team and great restaurants.
-Although I loved living in the Japanese countryside, I couldn’t resist the bright lights of this exciting city and visited most weekends.
+Fukuoka is an layed back, youthful fun loving city with good shopping, live music, a major baseball team and great restaurants.
+Due to its location Fukuoka is a great starting point for exploring the rest of Kyushu.

 Because of its proximity to South Korea and the rest of eastern Asia, the city has always been an important port with an international flavour.
 It is thought to be where tea and Buddhism were first introduced to Japan.

-The downtown area of Tenjin is packed full of shops, restaurants, karaoke boxes and bars and attacks all of the senses with neon lights, music, crowds of people and the smell of ramen drifting from a yatai stall.
+The downtown area of Tenjin is packed full of shops, restaurants, karaoke booths and bars and attacks all of the senses with neon lights, music, crowds of people and the smell of ramen drifting from yatai stalls.

 'Yatai' are mobile food stands set up in the early evening on pedestrian walkways and cleared away by the early hours.
 The ones in Fukuoka are famous for selling a pork broth noodle soup known as tonkotsu ramen.
 The stalls are usually frequented by salary men having a few drinks with their colleagues on their way home from work.

 Fukuoka is also a great place to see the Softbank Hawks baseball team play and is also a usual destination for Japanese pop concerts.

 The Climate Guide for Fukuoka, Japan is perfect for planning your holiday.
 Monthly weather averages give the best indication of what the weather is usually like for every month of the year including figures for temperature, rainfall and sunshine.

 |Min Night-time Temperature (°C)||1||2||5||10||14||18||23||23||19||13||8||3|

 |Hours of Sunshine (Daily)||3||4||5||6||6||5||6||7||5||6||4||4|